streamingfast/injective-subgraph-example/README.md

 Now that your dev environment is fully set up, you are ready to deploy your subgraph!

 ## Deploy a subgraph
-Once you have finished writing your subgraph, you can now build, create and deploy it through your `local graph-node` instance or in `Subgraph studio`.
+Once you have finished writing your subgraph, you can now build, create and deploy it through your `local graph-node` instance.

 ### Deploy on local graph-node (Optional)
 To deploy it on your `local graph-node` intance: